jserv/mini-arm-os/README.md

 Usually,it may be some file missing caused by some specific "define".You could just comment out that definition to solve the question.

 **STEP 3.**
 This is the most difficult part.

-You have to implement the files in "platform/NXP_EXAMPLE/inc/" and "platform/NXP_EXAMPLE/src/" According to different device vendor(such as STM,NXP,etc),the implementation is very different.
+You have to implement the files in `platform/example_device/include/` and `platform/example_device/src/`.

+According to different device vendor(such as STM,NXP,etc),the implementation is very different.

-Please look into the current example:STM32F429,and you will figure it out!
+Please look into the current example:`f429disco`,and you will figure it out!

 The function interface must be as same as the function interface in "platform/STM32F429/inc/" due to this is HAL for the entire project.

 **STEP 4.**
 Add your target rules into Makefile.

-Please look the example "STM32F429" in Makefile.
+Please look the example `f429disco` in the Makefile.

 Most of the rules are reusable,so all you need is copy-n-paste , modifying the variable/target name and knowing what gcc arguments suit your target!

 - `rules.mk`
-  - You should not modify it!All of the rules are encapsulation into macro,which is used in `Makefile`.
+  - You should `NOT` modify this file!
+  - All of the rules are encapsulation into macro,which is used in `Makefile`.
 - `Makefile`:
   - If your device vendor name does not exist,create new variable and assign name to it!
     - Ex:`STM32 := STM32`
   - Add your device name
-    - Ex:`STM32F429_DEVICE := STM32F429`
+    - Ex:`STM32F429_DEVICE := f429disco`
   - Check your device CPU type(Cortex-M3/4)
     - In `target_using_CM4_list`
   - Will you use CMSIS?